 Low Cost Home Ownership Housing Options

 Loans will be free of charge for the first five years and repaid when the property is resold.
-The funds will then be recycled to fund more homes for the scheme.
+The scheme is only open through participating developer's new build schemes.

-The First Buy agent for Cumbria is Riverside Group's Home Ownership Division, based in Merseyside:
+The Help to Buy agent for Cumbria is Riverside Group's Home Ownership Division, based in Merseyside:

 Homeseekers' Register (Discounted Sale)